kyong0612/erd-generator/README.md

-# ER Generator
+# ERD Generator

-ER Generator is a tool to visualize database schemas as Entity-Relationship Diagrams (ERDs).
+ERD Generator is a tool to visualize database schemas as Entity-Relationship Diagrams (ERDs).
 It uses `tbls` to extract database schema information and `@liam-hq/cli` to generate visual ERDs.

 ## Prerequisites